biomchen/id-fusulinids/README.md

-# Experiments on implementation of deep learning framework – Identifying fusulinids using CNN
+# Experiments on implementation of Convolutional Neural Network – Identifying fusulinids

 ## Overview